neohope/NeoRedis/Readme.md

-NeoRedis
+NeoRedisWin
 =========
-NeoRedis is a practing project which is based on Redis3.
+NeoRedisWin is a practing project which is based on Redis3.

 how-to-build